 Create passwords and PINs not easily associated with you

-- We recommend not using your children's names, your pet's name, the last four digits of your Social Security number or any other item of information that may be unique to you.
+- We recommend not using your children's names, your pet's name, the last four digits of your Social Security number or any other item of information that may be readily known by others.
+Consider using a combination of letters and numbers that is not easy for anyone to guess.

 - Memorize your passwords and PINs; do not write them down.

 - Do not share your passwords and PINs with anyone, even if someone asks.
-Note: Legitimate representatives from your financial institutions will not ask you for this information.
+Note: Your financial institutions will not ask you for this information.

 Back to Top